 The third novel shows us a Katniss Everdeen that is forever altered and hardened.
-Who can blame her after being thrown into the arena as a tribute twice and narrowly surviving each time?
-Here she formally takes on the role of the “Mockingjay”, the leader of the rebellion against the Capitol.
+Who can blame her for being thrown into the arena as a tribute twice and narrowly surviving each time?
+Here she formally takes on the role of the “Mockingjay,” the leader of the rebellion against the Capitol.

 The titular Hunger Games is an annual contest held by the Capitol as a display of their power and control wherein each District is made to select two residents as tributes to engage in a battle to the death for the entertainment of the Capitol’s citizens, with the victor and his District reaping great rewards.